abmajith/verilog-riscV32I-machine/README.md

 0000001 rs2 rs1 110 rd 0110011

 Encoding itself contains information about what registers we are operating (5bit: 00000 refers to *X0*, 00001 referst to *X1*, and so on).
-To dicuss more, lets write this encoding in abstract variable format
+To dicuss more, lets write this encoding in abstract variable format (valid only for this arithmetic operations, for other instructions set, we have to go for more high level generalization)

 Funct7 rs2 rs1 Funct3 rd Opcode7,  add the subscript of Funct, Opcode + 15 (a 3, 5 bit address for register mapping) will get 32.